 You should be especially concerned if your baby doesn't seem healthy between crying jags.
 Be sure to tell her doctor if she doesn't seem to have a good appetite or if she has trouble sucking.
 You should definitely get prompt help if the fussiness comes along with vomiting, diarrhea, bloody stools, or a fever over 100.5 degrees Fahrenheit.

-Is there any way to calm a colicky baby?
+What's the best way to calm a colicky baby?

 Parents with colicky babies are often willing to try anything to get a little quiet time.
 They'll put the baby in the car seat and drive around aimlessly.
 They'll invest in vibrating cribs or dozens of baby bottles specially designed to help reduce gassiness.
 They'll pick up the baby at the first sign of a whimper or just carry her around all day in a baby carrier.
 And maybe, just maybe, they'll stumble upon something that seems to help.
 Unfortunately, none of these methods reliably stops crying.
 If you find something that works, you're one of the lucky ones.